matn7/Google-Platform-Notes/system-expert/SystemDesign.md

 **Availability**

-- The odds of a particular server or service being up and running at any point in time, usually measured in percentages.
+- The odds (szanse) of a particular server or service being up and running at any point in time, usually measured in percentages.
 - A server that has 99% availability will be operational 99% of the time (this would be described as having two nines of availability).

 **High Availability**

-- Used to describe systems that have particular high levels of availability, typically 5 nines or more; sometimes abbreviated "HA".
+- Used to describe systems that have particular high levels of availability, typically 5 nines or more; sometimes abbreviated (skrócony) "HA".

 **Nines**